dohooo/react-native-reanimated-carousel/README.md

 ## 🎉🎉🎉

 At present, it only meets the needs of my work.
-Welcome to raise PR/ISSUES.
+Welcome to raise PR/ISSUES.[Try it with snack](https://snack.expo.dev/@zhaodonghao586/simple-carousel)

 ## Installation